Sizwe780/azora-os/genome/ai-hierarchy/README.md

-# 🤖 AI Hierarchy System - Azora OS
+# 🤖 AI Hierarchy System - Azora ES

 A comprehensive hierarchical AI architecture that expands AI agents across all azora-* backends, creating a system of specialized agents (angels) coordinated by a Super AI (higher deity) that provides fully interactive AI assistance.